-Rahiel Tesfamariam is a writer, social activist, public theologian and cultural critic.
-She is the Founder/Publisher of Urban Cusp, a cutting-edge online lifestyle magazine highlighting progressive urban culture, faith, social change and global awareness.
-Rahiel is also a columnist for The Washington Post.
+Rahiel Tesfamariam is a social activist, public theologian, writer and international speaker.
+She is the founder and publisher of Urban Cusp, a cutting-edge online lifestyle magazine highlighting progressive urban culture, faith, social change and global awareness.
+She is also a former columnist for The Washington Post.

 The world-renowned nonprofit Black Girls Rock!, Inc. featured Rahiel on their annual awards show on BET in 2013, saluting “her tireless dedication to global issues, community activism and youth advocacy.”
 Black Girls Rock! recognized Rahiel because she “leads with her faith, inspiring awareness and inciting change around the world.”

 Visit Rahiel’s personal website Rahiel.com.
 You can also connect with Rahiel on social media via Twitter, Facebook and Instagram.
-For speaking engagements, consulting services, and media requests, email email@example.com.
+For speaking engagements, complete the online booking form on Rahiel’s website.